IG Growth Portfolio – Canadian Balanced Series F

 ① The portfolio appreciated during the quarter, led by equities and followed by fixed income.

-② EAFE equities were a top contributor to returns, followed by Canadian bonds and Canadian equities.
+② Canadian equities were the top contributor to returns, followed by U.S. equities.

 IG Growth Portfolio – Canadian Balanced F